Policy Summary

-Attributes of TE Appointments
+- Attributes of Temporary Appointments

-- "Temporary Employee" is an employee category separate and distinct from University Staff, Academic Staff, Limited Staff, and Faculty.
+- "Temporary Employee" (TE) is an employee category separate and distinct from University Staff, Academic Staff, Limited Staff, and Faculty.

 - TEs are hired for positions that have no expectation of continued employment.
 The total time worked by an individual TE cannot exceed 1,040 hours in a twelve-month period beginning on the appointment start date (i.e., 26 consecutive bi-weekly payroll periods).
 Exceptions are identified below.